stormmind-ch/report/chapters/ch4_results/ch4_results.typ

   [*#abbr.a[LSTM]*], [$0.6 plus.minus script(5.5e-5)$],
   [*Transformer*], [$0.57 plus.minus script(0.0056)$],
 ),
-caption: [Average test macro F1-score and variance for each model.Each value represents the mean F1-score over the top 3 runs from the  6 independent training runs, with the corresponding variance shown.])<model-comparison-26>
+caption: [Average test macro F1-score and variance for each model.
+Each value represents the mean F1-score over the top 3 runs from the  6 independent training runs, with the corresponding variance shown.])<model-comparison-26>

 In this experiment, the #abbr.a[FNN] outperformed both the #abbr.a[LSTM] and Transformer models.
 This result may reflect the limited number of training runs available for hyperparameter optimization.
 During prior experiments, the #abbr.a[LSTM] and Transformer models required substantially more sweep iterations to converge on high-performing configurations, whereas the #abbr.a[FNN] typically reached optimal settings with fewer trials.

 Therefore, the results in this section should be interpreted with caution.
 Rather than indicating a fundamental advantage of the #abbr.a[FNN] at higher spatial granularity, the outcome likely reflects an underexploration of the hyperparameter space for the more complex models.
 As such, this experiment should be viewed as a preliminary probe for future research rather than a conclusive benchmark.
 #pagebreak()
-== In depth model analysis
+== In depth model analysis<in-depth-model-analysis>
 To complement the macro-F1 comparison, we provide a detailed breakdown of additional performance metrics, accuracy, AUC, precision, and specificity, for all models across the three spatial configurations ($k in {3, 6, 26}$).
 The following table summarizes the results:
 #figure(table(
   columns: 5,